The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

-To control the width of the ROPE as well as the posterior CIs, we apply credibility levels $\alpha$ ranging from $0.5,0.55,...0.95$.
+To control the width of the ROPE as well as the posterior CIs, we apply credibility levels $\alpha$ ranging from $0.5,0.55,...0.95$. \\

 Three different combination rules of the single shape parameters' test outcomes are defined in Table \ref{tab:combination_rules}.
 Option 1 implements the hypothesis formulated in Equation \ref{eq:null_hypothesis}.
 A signal is raised if at least one shape parameter significantly differs from one indicating a non-constant hazard function.
-Option 2 raises a signal in fewer cases, namely if at least one shape parameter's ROPE test is positive and the other undecided.
-Option 3 raises a signal if and only if both single shape parameter tests are positive. \\
+Option 2 raises a signal in fewer cases, namely if the null-hypothesis is rejected for at least one shape parameter and rejected or undecided for the other.
+Option 3 raises a signal if and only if both single shape parameter tests reject the null-hypothesis. \\